maeddlae/examples/cexample/README.md

 # cexample
 Is an example project with C/C++ and unit testing.
+It uses google test (https://github.com/google/googletest) and fff (https://github.com/meekrosoft/fff).

 # Installation
 1. install Eclipse as described in workspace readme